 All garbage disposals will pulverize soft foods with ease, but some do tend to jam while trying to grind raw fibrous vegetables, such as celery.
 At the same time, some of the most powerful disposals will chew right through chicken bones!

-Read on for the facts, figures, and features—and check out our top three picks based on independent reviews and customer ratings—to find the best garbage disposal for you and your needs.
+Read on for the facts, figures, and features—and check out our top three picks below—to find the best garbage disposal for you and your needs.

 Before You Buy